seldasen/Chocolate-Sales-Analysis/README.md

 <h2 style='color:#714737;'>Development Roadmap</h2>

 - **Challenges**: Standardizing dates and handling weak correlations.
 Overcome by using pandas’ `to_datetime` and focusing on descriptive stats instead of predictive models.
-- **Next Steps**: Learn advanced visualization tools (e.g., Tableau) and time series forecasting techniques.
+- **Next Steps**: Practice advanced visualization tools (e.g., Tableau) and learn time series sales forecasting techniques.
 ---

 <h2 style='color:#714737;'>Deployment:</h2>

-* Deployed with Tableau file Chocolate_sales_analysis.twbx in output folder.
+* Deployed with Tableau file Chocolate_sales_analysis.twbx and Chocolate Sales Analysis Dashboard.pbix in output folder.
 * Steps:
 1. Processed and cleaned the data using Python (pandas).
 2. Exported the cleaned dataset as a CSV file.
-3. Imported the CSV into Tableau Public.
+3. Imported the CSV into Tableau Public and PowerBi.
 4. Designed interactive dashboards with charts and filters as outlined in the Dashboard Design section.
-Tableau was chosen for deployment due to its powerful visualization capabilities and ability to share interactive dashboards with a broad audience.
+Initially Tableau was chosen for deployment due to its powerful map visualization capabilities and ability to share interactive dashboards with a broad audience but theb it was also created in PowerBi due to its advance filtering and interactive dashboarding.
 ---

 <h2 style='color:#714737;'> Main Data Analysis Libraries</h2>